 - Social Psychologists.
 A social psychologist will work with changes in behavioral trends or social shifts of a group of people or specific area of study.
 Social psychologists perform deep research, administer surveys, and aggregate data from a range of sources to arrive at conclusions about human behavior.
 Social psychologists can work in the political arena, non-profit organizations, or as advertising consultants for corporations around the globe.

 - Research Psychologists.
 Research psychologists leverage knowledge of the human condition to study causes of behavioral patterns of an individual or group of people.
 Research specialists will perform surveys, interviews, trials, and tests with sample groups in an effort to uncover data-driven truths.

 The average salary for a child psychologist can vary $66,000 - $89,000 per year.
 Job growth is expected to grow faster than average over the next decade due to increased interest in child development and increased understanding of how various factors may affect growth and how they may be remedied become more concrete.
 Individuals with higher levels of education will earn more, as will professionals working in large urban centers or highly populated areas.

+Individuals interested in developmental and child psychology may also be interested in psychology, school psychology, and clinical psychology.
 For more information, check out our Career Guide in Psychology on the MatchCollege blog.
 Further research is available by reading our blog that illustrate the Top Jobs in Psychology by degree type, industry, and specialty.